Download the story to your computer (right click, save as)

 “Oh nobody special, just a little witch called Katie,” purred Solomon.

 “I know her.
-She has a boyfriend, doesn’t she?” asked Isis, taking a stab in the dark.
+She has a boyfriend, hasn’t she?” asked Isis, taking a stab in the dark.

 “Not really.
 She just holds hands with Paul sometimes,” he said.